-Prerequisites: BIO 1101/L101.
-Co-requisite: BIO L307.
 BIO L307 Invertebrate Zoology Lab (1-3) Anatomy, classification, and life histories of invertebrates.
 Prerequisites: BIO 1101/L101.
 Co-requisite: BIO 3307.
 BIO 3315 Introduction to Biostatistics (4) An important part of the scientific process consists in extracting information from the world by gathering and analyzing data.
 This course is an introduction to experimental design, data handling skills, and statistics, the three cornerstones of what could be called the "data science triangle.."
 In addition to the introduction of fundamental concepts such as probability, P-value and confidence interval, a selection of commonly used parametric and non-parametric statistical tests is Prerequisites: BIO 1101/BIO L101, and MTH 1112 or higher BIO 3320 Genetics (3) Principles of heredity, from basic Mendelian concepts through molecular genetics.
-Prerequisites: BIO 2220/L220 and CHM 1143/ Co-requisite: BIO L320.

-BIO L320 Genetics Lab (1-3)

-Basic laboratory techniques in genetics, including the genetics of common laboratory organisms.
-Prerequisites: BIO 2220/L220 and CHM 1143/
+Prerequisites: BIO 2220/L220 and CHM 1143/ BIO L320 Genetics Lab (1) Basic laboratory techniques in genetics, including the genetics of common laboratory organisms.
+Prerequisites: BIO 2220/L220 and CHM 1143/ Plant Form and Function (3) BIO 3325 The development, structure, and function of plant tissues and organs.

-Co-requisite: BIO 3320.

-BIO 3325 Plant Form and Function (3) The development, structure, and function of plant tissues and organs.
 Primary emphasis on anatomical, morphological, and physiological features of angiosperms.
 Prerequisites: BIO 1101/L101.
 Co-requisite: BIO L325.
-BIO L325 Plant Form and Function Lab (1-3) The development, structure, and function of plant tissues and organs, with the primary emphasis on Prerequisites: BIO 1101/L101.
+BIO L325 Plant Form and Function Lab (1-3) The development, structure, and function of plant tissues and organs, with the primary emphasis on structures Prerequisites: BIO 1101/L101.
 Co-requisite: BIO 3325.
 BIO 3328 Environmental Pollution and Control (3) Sources, effects, and methods of control for air, water, land, and noise pollution.
 Prerequisites: BIO 2229/L229, CHM 1143/L143.